-The size of the aperture opening determines the amount of light permitted into the lens and the greater the amount of light, the lesser the amount of depth of field you have at your disposal.
+The size of the aperture opening determines the amount of light permitted to enter the lens and the greater the amount of light, the lesser the amount of depth of field you will have at your disposal.

 Note: The focus control can only adjust the focus within the area that the lens aperture is set at.
 It cannot control your depth of field.

 2) Lens focal length: